 One of the hardest things about async work is to be sure everyone who’s affected by your work can see it and knows it exists.
 Socializing decisions and information with other teams is hard.
 While artifacts like RFCs are wonderful for the directly involved or affected team members, they’re more things that folks have to pay attention to—or choose not to pay attention to, which still takes time and mental energy.
 Unfortunately, we can’t always predict what information other team members may need.
 Think about how you might help other teams find the information they need.

 Use multimodal communication: Slack is busy and sometimes people miss meetings.
 If there’s something important to share, it’s better to default to over-communicating across multiple channels and platforms so that the message doesn’t slip through the cracks.
-For example, our new PTO policy was added to the handbook, announced in the company meeting, the handbook page was shared in #general and #people-ops and managers were encouraged to share in team meetings or 1:1s to ensure everyone gets the message.
+For example, our new PTO policy was added to the handbook, announced in the company meeting, the handbook page was shared in #general and #ask-people-team and managers were encouraged to share in team meetings or 1:1s to ensure everyone gets the message.

 - Experiment with different ways for async communication more often.
 It doesn’t always have to be an RFC Google Doc.
 Sometimes, when you want to share high-level context, pitch an idea, etc, talking on video or giving a presentation can be the best, but that doesn’t have to mean a synchronous meeting.